-An active recording artist and performer since age 12, Ms. Pato has released and produced six solo gaita recordings and two as a pianist.
-She has also collaborated on more than 40 recordings as a guest artist, including the Grammy Award winner Yo-Yo Ma and Friends: Songs of Joy and Peace (SONY BMG 2008) and the jazz album Miles Español: New Sketches of Spain (Entertainment One Music, 2011).
-She is also featured in the documentary The Music of Strangers: Yo-Yo Ma and The Silk Road Ensemble directed by academy award winner director Morgan Neville.
-Cristina is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe) and an active producer and artistic director of multidiscipinary events (including her own festival Galician Connection).
+During her professional career as a musician, Cristina Pato has published six gaita recordings and two as a pianist.
+She has also collaborated as a guest artist on various albums, including the Grammy Award winners Yo-Yo Ma and Friends: Songs of Joy and Peace (SONY BMG 2008) and Sing me Home: Yo-Yo Ma & Silk Road Ensemble (SONY Masterworks, 2016), the jazz album (Miles Davis tribute) Miles Español: New Sketches of Spain (Entertainment One Music, 2011), and the documentary film The Music of Strangers: Yo-Yo Ma & The Silk Road Ensemble (HBO, 2015), directed by Morgan Neville.

 Cristina Pato QUARTET (USA)

-The Cristina Pato Quartet is a unique blend of jazz, latin-jazz and world music with New York based musicians, composers and arrangers Edward Perez (bass), Victor Prieto/Julien Labro (accordion) and Mauricio Zottarelli/Juan Felipe Mayorga (drums).
+The Cristina Pato Quartet (2012-2021) was a unique blend of jazz, latin-jazz and world music with New York based musicians, composers and arrangers Edward Perez (bass), Julien Labro (accordion) and Mauricio Zottarelli/Juan Felipe Mayorga (drums).

-Cristina’s Galician Trio explores the connections between Galician music, jazz and contemporary music through the experience of the versatile Galician musicians and arrangers Roberto Comesaña (accordion) and Miguel Cabana (percussion).
-A fascinating format that celebrates the diversity of 21st century Galician music.
+Cristina’s Galician Trio (2015-2021) explored the connections between Galician music, jazz and contemporary music through the experience of the versatile Galician musicians and arrangers Roberto Comesaña (accordion) and Miguel Cabana (percussion).
+A fascinating format that celebrated the diversity of 21st century Galician music.

 Yo-Yo Ma conceived Silkroad in 1998 as a reminder that even as rapid globalization resulted in division, it brought extraordinary possibilities for working together.
-Seeking to understand this dynamic, he began to learn about the historical Silk Road, recognizing in it a model for productive cultural collaboration, for the exchange of ideas and tradition alongside commerce and innovation.
-And in a radical experiment, he brought together musicians from the lands of the Silk Road to co-create a new artistic idiom, a musical language founded in difference, a metaphor for the benefits of a more connected world.
+He brought together musicians from the lands of the Silk Road to co-create a new artistic idiom, a musical language founded in difference, a metaphor for the benefits of a more connected world.